-Rittenmeyer is currently on the board of directors of American International Group, Inc. (AIG), Tenet Healthcare Corporation, IMS Health Inc. and is a director for privately held company Avaya Inc. He serves on the National Defense University Board of Visitors, the Executive Board of the Cox School of Business at Southern Methodist University and is a member of the Center for Strategic and International Studies (CSIS).
+Rittenmeyer is currently on the board of directors of American International Group, Inc. (AIG), Tenet Healthcare Corporation and IMS Health Inc. Additionally, he is Non-Executive Chairman of Millennium Health and director for Avaya Inc., both privately held companies.
+He serves on the National Defense University Board of Visitors, the Executive Board of the Cox School of Business at Southern Methodist University and is a member of the Center for Strategic and International Studies (CSIS).
 His former memberships include, Chairman of the U.S. Army War College Board of Visitors, the Business Council, Business Roundtable, the board of directors for the U.S. Chamber of Commerce and the R.H.
-Donnelley Corporation (presently Dex One Corporation).
+Donnelley Corporation (presently Dex Media).

-He received his bachelor of science degree in commerce and economics from Wilkes University, a master of business administration degree from Rockhurst University and most recently, in 2013, awarded an honorary doctor of humane letters from Wilkes University, presented a Department of the Army Outstanding Civilian Service Medal and received an honorary master of letters, strategic studies from the US Army War College in Carlisle, PA.
+He received his bachelor of science degree in commerce and economics from Wilkes University, a master of business administration degree from Rockhurst University and most recently, in 2013, awarded an honorary doctor of humane letters from Wilkes University, presented a Department of the Army Outstanding Civilian Service Medal and received an honorary master of letters, strategic studies from the US Army War College in Carlisle, PA where he served as Chairman of the Board of Visitors for 6 years.